 The preservation of the world economy and the return to a semblance of normality, does not reside with economists or heads of state but with the scientists who toil to develop a vaccine.
 But the development of the vaccine is only the beginning.
 Who gets access to the leading vaccine and how much they are willing to pay in monetary terms or make in geopolitical concessions, will shape the evolution of international relations in the medium term.

 Markets are poor at pricing geopolitical, let alone environmental risks, because their probability is difficult to assess and we have never had to contend with ‘vaccine nationalism’.
 In view of escalating international tensions, the acceleration of climate change and the unpreparedness of the world to effectively manage the challenges presented by global pandemics, we should expect the coming years to be punctuated by unexpected surprises that have the potential to derail the global economy.

-If your business interests are influenced by these issues, join our three-part webinar on 16, 18 & 20 November and receive 6 CPD points too.
+If your business interests are influenced by these issues, join our three-part webinar on December 7, 9 & 11th and receive 6 CPD points.

 Why is this webinar different?

 The 3 mornings will each consist of a one-hour broadcast webinar on a distinct topic area.
 The 3 afternoons will feature dedicated one-hour breakout groups, enabling participants to brainstorm and share ideas on the following case studies.